Opacity

 The following example creates 4 elements:

-2. .box-1.inner is nested within box one.
-The color is set to green, and CSS specifies the opacity: property be set to 0.5.
-Notice how both the color of the box, as well as the white text, are effected by the red of box-1.
+.body-1is the furthest back, and has no opacity values set..box-1.inneris nested within box one.
+The color is set to green, and CSS specifies theopacity:property be set to 0.5.
+Notice how both the color of the box, as well as the white text, are effected by the red ofbox-1.box-2is a separate element, which has been positioned to overlap the other two boxes.
+Notice that it uses thergba()property, which allows the background color to allow bleed through, but NOT the text.image-boxis just a flat graphic.